nriss/generate-imaging-dataset/README.md

 3) Run createModel.py (python createModel.py)

-This function will use the npz file and CSBDeep functions (cf CSBDeep getting started in https://github.com/CSBDeep/CSBDeep) to compute the CARE model.
+The script will call CSBDeep functions and use the npz file to train the CARE model (cf CSBDeep getting started in https://github.com/CSBDeep/CSBDeep).

 4) Run constructImage.py (python constructImage.py)